Evaaaaaaa/Object-Detection-and-Image-Segmentation-for-Autonomous-vehicle/README.md

 ## Training
 1. Please run train.py to generate two model paramter files.
-3. A pretraining script on Resnet is provided, but is not used by default.
+3. A pretraining script on Resnet18 is provided, but is not used by default.
 4. Model state_dict is not provided.
 Feel free to play around with different model parameter settings in *config*.